edison12a/SCROLL/README.md

 ### Questions
 - What happens to methods that dont explicitly take in input and out but rather just modify class variables when called?
 - Can this be adpted for pandas based projects if successful?

+# Does it exist?
+- I know that no such tool exists to automatically generate unit tests and docs in the running order of your code.